Codename: Kids Next Door may be a kids show, but it can still be sad!

 - Then there's Nigel's reaction to his father's response.
 You can tell that he realized how horrible and ungrateful he must have sounded.
 It gets even worse when his father is kidnapped and he never got a chance to apologize.
 Just imagine the guilt he was feeling.

 - The ending of "Operation: I.N.T.E.R.V.I.E.W.S."
 Adding extra weight to it?
 It's the audience's goodbye as well.
 It's been a great six season run, and seeing it come to an end is just heartbreaking.

-Numbuh One: Just promise me one thing, that you'll never grow up, not even if you live to be a hundred and don't have any memories of our adventures together, you'll still be a kid at heart.
+Numbuh One: Just promise me one thing — that you'll never grow up!
+Even if you're a hundred-years-old and don't remember a thing about our times together, you'll still be a kid at heart, okay?

 - The last image◊ from the series is enough to make anyone bawl.

 - In a blog post, Tom Warburton describes how he eventually came to write the farewells scene, and basically wrote himself to tears, saying goodbye to the Kids Next Door like they were his own children.

 - The recent teaser is full of this and Nightmare Fuel: Numbuh 1 is about to unleash something on Earth, which he says is infested with adults while Chad pleads with him not to, protesting that their families and friends are down there.

 - After the arguments between the various aliens is silenced by whomever is in charge, they say its his choice to make.
 After a moment of hesitation, he makes a salute while stoically shedding a single tear and proceeding to activate the device.

 - In a meta example, the ultimate reveal that despite global fan response and even some positive prospects among CN executives, G:KND failed to be greenlit for production.